Dynamic Retrospective Regression for Functional Data

 \section{Application: Lip Movement Data}

-In this section we apply the dynamic causal regression method to the data of Malfait and Ramsay (2003) shown in Figure \ref{fig:Sample}.
-As explained in Section \ref{sec:Introduction}, the goal is to predict lip acceleration using the EMG curves of lip neural activity.
-This data is hard to analyze for a number of reasons: the curves have sharp and localized features; the first EMG spike occurs near 0; there is a lot of time variability; and there are only 29 curves in the sample after removing 3 obvious outliers.
-Our strategy is then to model $\beta $ using a relatively large number of well-localized basis functions: we used truncated-product linear B-splines with 10 equispaced knots on each axis, which makes a total of $p=64$ basis functions.
+In this section we apply the new estimation method to the data of Malfait and Ramsay (2003).
+As explained in the Introduction, the goal is to predict lip acceleration (Figure \ref{fig:Sample}(b)) using lip neural activity (Figure \ref{fig:Sample}(a)).
+This data is hard to analyze for a number of reasons: the curves have sharp peaks and valleys, the first EMG spike occurs very close to the origin, there is substantial phase variability, and there are only 29 sample curves left after removing 3 obvious outliers.
+We computed dynamic and ordinary retrospective regression estimators with different numbers of components $(p,q)$ and chose the best model by five-fold cross-validation (see Table \ref{tab:Example_CV5}).
+The principal components were modeled as cubic B-splines with knots at $\{.05,.10,\ldots ,.65\}$.